rrmdn/fastisfy/README.md

 };
 ```

-Run `npx fastisfy dev` to start the development server.
+Run `npx @rromadhoni/fastisfy dev` to start the development server.
 You will be able to access your API at `http://localhost:3000/hello`, and it will return `{ "hello": "world" }`.

 ## Deployment

-Run `npx fastisfy start` to start the production server.
+Run `npx @rromadhoni/fastisfy start` to start the production server.
 Everything is the same as the development server, but it is optimized for production.

 ## API